The Killing of Georgie (Part I and II): Lyrics

-In its first part, the song briefly tells the story of Georgie, a semi-fictional gay man who was a friend of Rod Stewart's.
+In its first part, the song briefly tells the story of Georgie, a semi-fictional gay man who was a friend of Stewart's.
 When Georgie comes out as gay to his parents, his mother cries and his father asks how this can be "after all [he's] said and done for him."
 Georgie, cast out, heads for New York City on a Greyhound bus.
 Upon arriving, he becomes both accepted and popular in Manhattan's upper class—"the toast of the Great White Way"—as well as a beloved member of the local gay community.
 Stewart last sees him in the summer of 1975 and Georgie tells him that he's in love, which Stewart is pleased to know.
 Georgie attends the opening night of a Broadway show, but leaves on foot "before the final curtain fell."
-Walking "arm in arm" with a companion, he is attacked near East 53rd Street by a gang of thieves from New Jersey, who emerge from "a darkened side street."
+Walking "arm in arm" with a companion, he is attacked near East 53rd Street at 3rd Avenue in Midtown Manhattan by gangmembers from New Jersey, who emerge from "a darkened side street."
 One thief knocks Georgie down, inadvertently killing him on the sidewalk's edge.
 Stewart recites the late Georgie's advice on living life vigorously and to the full, especially as it is fleeting.
 In the second part of the song, Stewart pleads for the deceased Georgie to stay, remarking on behalf of all that knew him, "You take our breath away."

 Stewart has admitted to taking some poetic license with the details of the actual murder on which the song is based.
+For example, the song states that Georgie was killed in "the summer of '75", to suit the song's lyrical rhyming, however the character the song was based on died in 1974.